makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 It depends on:

 * How you correctly configured your anonymization (obviously),
-* Where you run this command: you are going to anonymized a backup file, this backup file contains sensitive data.
+* Where you run this command: you are going to anonymize a backup file, this backup file contains sensitive data.
 Thus, following GDPR recommendations this **backup file should never transit on an unsecured environment**.